 How many hives should a beginning beekeeper start with?

 The standard answer is two.
 I'll say two and a half to four.
 Half being a nuc.
 Less than two and you don't have resources to resolve typical beekeeping issues like queenlessness, suspected queenlessness, laying workers etc. More than four is a bit much for a beginning beekeeper to keep up with.

 How much honey will my hive make?

-Some years 200 pounds.
-Some years they will eat 200 pounds of sugar and make nothing.
+Some years 200 pounds (90kg).
+Some years they will eat 200 pounds (90kg) of sugar and make nothing.
 Most likely, most years it will be somewhere in between.
 It is impossible to say.

 "Where should I put my hive?"
 The problem is there isn't a simple answer.
 But in a list of decreasing importance I would pick these criteria with a willingness to sacrifice the less important ones altogether if they don't work out:

 Safety.
 It's essential to have the hive where they are not a threat to animals who are chained or penned up and can't flee if they are attacked, or where they are likely to be a threat to passerbys who don't know there are hives there.
 If the hive is going to be close to a path that people walk you need to have a fence or something to get the bees up over the people's heads.
 Also face the hive away from the path or any area that people will be using a lot.
 For the safety of the bees they should be where cattle won't rub on them and knock them over, horses won't knock them over and bears can't get to them.